PowerLoom/deploy/README.md

     - This will also give an idea in case your snapshotting has fallen behind as you can notice from the time of last snapshot shown in the screenshot.

-    - Note that the data shown in your own dashboard will not be same as PowerLoom UNISWAPV2 prod as the number of pair cotracts that are being snapshotted is limited to 20 for the current release.
+    - Note that the data shown in your own dashboard will not be same as production UI on PowerLoom.io as the number of pair cotracts that are being snapshotted is limited to 20 for the current release.

 4. We have setup a bare-bones consensus dashboard at: [offchain-consensus.powerloom.io](https://offchain-consensus.powerloom.io/)